Code-Institute-Submissions/leemolton-toffeetalk_resubJune/README.md

 <h2>UX</h2>
-This website is for football fans for essentially Everton fans, I wanted to be informative and insightful with interaction welcomed from fans through fan articles.
+This website is for football fans for essentially Everton fans, I wanted it to be informative and insightful with interaction welcomed from fans through fan articles.

 <h3>Features</h3>